-1. Australian Driving Is Very Difficult
+1. Driving is Difficult

-2. There Are Kangaroos In The Streets
+2. Kangaroos Roam the Streets

-3. The Country Scenery Is Dry And Brown
+3. The Country Scenery is Dry and Brown

-4. It’s Easy To Get Lost
+4. It’s Easy to Get Lost

 Even in the outback regions, routes are provided so tourists don’t get lost.
-Talk to the locals and follow signs to avoid dangers and stay safe.
+Talk to locals and follow signs to avoid dangers and stay safe.
 Protect yourself against sunburn for additional safety.

-5. Traveling To Australia Is Hugely Expensive
+5. Traveling to Australia is Hugely Expensive

 6. Aussies Eat Strange Food